WaterReporter/help.waterreporter.org/_pages/getting-started.md

 ---

 <p>
   Water Reporter is the easiest way to document and map your experiences on the world's waterways.
 Use our app to snap a picture while on the river, describe your experience with a few words or hashtags, and share.
-We’ll keep track of your adventures, add them to the community map, and allow others to explore the world’s lakes, rivers, and oceans as they happen.
-We built Water Reporter to help tease out local knowledge on how humans interact with the the many watersheds around the globe.
+Water Reporter keeps track of your adventures, adds them to the community map, and allows others to explore the world’s lakes, rivers, and oceans as they happen.
+We built Water Reporter to help tease out local knowledge on how humans interact with watersheds across the nation.

 </p>

 <!-- <figure class="media--image">